rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 });
 ```

 While this test finally works as expected, I had to make a big sacrifice already.
-I lost not only the retries, but also had to note down an exception to my brain's pattern matching: **"Some methods in cypress look and behave enough like Promises so that await/async works, but others won't.
+I lost not only the retries, but also had to note down an exception to my brain's pattern matching: **"Some methods in Cypress look and behave enough like Promises so that await/async works, but others won't.
 Be on the lookout!"**.

-That note went right next to the one reading **"Even though cypress runs in the browser, and it uses jquery-like selectors (or even jquery itself under the hood), unlike any other interaction with the DOM you're used to, all of cypress' (DOM) commands are async"**.
+That mental note went right next to the one reading **"All of Cypress' (DOM) commands are async, even though Cypress runs in the browser, and it uses jquery-like selectors (or even jquery itself under the hood).
+This is unlike any other interaction with the DOM I'm used to"**.

 At this point, I deleted my naive attempts and tried to understand how an idiomatic implementation would look like.
 I've been around when JavaScript was still notoriously famous for its "callback hell", and I sure knew my patterns to work with that.
-I figured that a recursively called function that puts commands onto cypress' command queue only right as they were needed in succession would help:
+I figured that a recursively called function that puts commands onto Cypress' command queue only in succession would work:

 ```js
   specify("Hello darkness my old friend", async () => {